kyarusii/UE5-StyleGuide/README.md

 Pretty simple.
 All meshes, regardless how they are to be used, should have valid non-overlapping UVs.

-### 4.2 LODs Should Be Set Up Correctly

-This is a subjective check on a per-project basis, but as a general rule any mesh that can be seen at varying distances should have proper LODs.

 ### 4.3 Modular Socketless Assets Should Snap To The Grid Cleanly